rulingAnts/LingTeX/README.md

 - `lingtex.tex.mainFile`: Path to the main `.tex` file.
 When set, imported image paths are computed relative to this file (e.g., `${workspaceFolder}/main.tex`).
 - `lingtex.tex.mainPdf`: Path to your primary compiled PDF (e.g., `${workspaceFolder}/build/main.pdf`).
 Used by the panel and future features to open/reference the document.
 - `lingtex.interlinear.openupGlossAmount`: Interlinear line spacing passed to `\openup` before gloss lines (e.g., `1em` or `6pt`).
 Spacing before/after the free translation is automatically set to 50% of this value.
+ - `lingtex.ui.selectedFolderIndex`: Workspace-level index of the selected root folder for the LingTeX panel.

 Panel tips:
 - Use “Browse Tables Dir…” and “Browse Figures Dir…” to pick folders.
 Selected paths inside the repo are saved as `${workspaceFolder}/…` for portability.